Elements of Company Culture, Employee Experience, Employee Recognition, Leadership & Management, Thanking

 These can be verbal or written.
 Whichever approach you take, be as specific as possible.
 A generic “good job” won’t be as compelling or effective as taking the time to compliment a certain skill set or action.
 Maybe an employee’s quick thinking last Tuesday saved your company thousands of dollars.
 Perhaps a staffer’s savvy networking helped hook a lucrative new client.
 Some employees prefer words of praise, but first know your audience:

-• Verbal affirmations can take place on a stage in front of hundreds or in a one-on-one meeting.
-Some employees may welcome positive remarks in front of their co-workers, while other people prefer a quick, low-key mention in passing.
+- Verbal affirmations can take place on a stage in front of hundreds or in a one-on-one meeting.
+Some employees may welcome positive remarks in front of their co-workers, while others prefer a quick, low-key mention in passing.

 2. Quality time